I3S-ESSnet/Documents/communication/README.md

 ## Presentations

 The [slides.html](slides.html) can be used as a template to make simple presentations using [Reveal](https://revealjs.com/) and Markdown.
+The rendering of this template can be seen [here](https://i3s-essnet.github.io/Documents/communication/slides.html).

 The Markdown code can be entered directly in the HTML file or in the specific [slides.md](slides.md) Markdown file.
 The example HTML file demonstrates both options.
 Also, various possibilities are shown for slides separators (new lines, dashes...), but these are just examples (*NB*: on Windows, it may be necessary to replace `\n` by `\r\n` in separator regular expressions).